Illinois Online Food Handler Training

 This online food handler course makes it easy to comply with state training requirements and learn how to safely prepare and serve food.
 If you have been hired as a food handler by any business in Illinois, you have 30 days to obtain a food handler card to meet Illinois state health regulations.

 This two-hour food handler program is ANAB accredited and meets all requirements set forth by the Food Handling Regulation Enforcement Act of Illinois.
+The course content has been updated for the 2022 FDA Food Code, the latest version of the U.S. Food and Drug Administration's food safety guidelines.

 Once you complete the course, you can instantly print out your certificate and food handler card.
 Your food handler training is transferrable between jobs.
 Food handlers must refresh their food handler training every three years.